-Ramírez homers, Indians close in on playoffs top ChiSox 7-4
+Santana's homer lifts Indians to brink of playoff berth

 Hand got some help as center fielder Delino DeShields made a leaping catch at the wall to rob Tim Anderson of at least a double.

+Two batters later, White Sox manager Rick Renteria was ejected for arguing a called third strike to James McCann by plate umpire Dan Bellino.

+“I had to,” Renteria said.
+"I don’t want my catcher getting involved in anything that’s going to take him any further, and we already lost our catcher.
+I may have been wrong, but from vantage point it looked like the ball was around the plate, maybe caught the plate, but there was no reason for him to stand there and get involved in that.”

-Ramírez, who has been making a late MVP push while carrying Cleveland's offense, homered in the first off rookie Dane Dunning.
+Ramírez, who has been making a late MVP push while carrying Cleveland's offense, connected in the first off rookie Dane Dunning.
 It was Ramírez's third homer in five at-bats over two days, fifth in five days and gave him 16 this season.

 Ramírez has seven homers and 15 RBIs in his last 10 games.

-Down 4-0, the White Sox, who had early chances against Civale, tied it with a two-out rally in the fifth on Abreu's two-run single and Eloy Jiménez's 14th homer.
+Down 4-0, the White Sox, who missed some early chances against Civale, tied it on Abreu's two-run single and Eloy Jiménez's 14th homer.

-With two on and first base open, the Indians elected to pitch to Abreu and he made them pay with his base hit to center.
-Jiménez, who singled in his firs two at-bats, then lined his homer over the wall in right-center.
+But the Indians recovered thanks to Santana, who connected for his sixth homer.

+“Santana comes out and picks me up and picks up the team,” said Civale, who has gone at least six innings in all 11 starts this season.
+"So it’s just a team effort every time out there and I think that’s the way that we play baseball.”

 GETTING READY

-The Indians are expected to bump ace Shane Bieber's start back from Tuesday to Wednesday so he'll be in line to pitch Game 1 in the playoffs.
+The Indians bumped ace Shane Bieber's start back from Tuesday to Wednesday so he'll be in line to pitch Game 1 in the playoffs.
 Bieber leads the league in nearly every major statistical category and is favored to win the AL Cy Young Award.

 BIG BATS